ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The following discusses open points related to the use of the new ACE workflow defined in {{sec-workflow}}.

-### Allow the Dynamic Update of Access Rights # {#sec-open-points-workflow-dynamic-access-rights}
+### Prevent Ambiguities in the Dynamic Update of Access Rights # {#sec-open-points-workflow-dynamic-access-rights}

 In some profiles of ACE, C can request a new access token to update its access rights, while preserving the same secure association with the RS.
 The new access token supersedes the current one stored at the RS, as they are both part of the same token series.

 When using the original ACE workflow, C uploads the new access token to the RS by protecting the message exchange through the secure association with the RS.
 This allows the RS to determine that the upload of such access token is for updating the access rights of C.

 When using the new ACE workflow, the AS uploads the new access token to the RS also when an update of access rights for C is to be performed.
-This message exchange would be protected through the secure association between the AS and the RS.
-However, this secure association does not help the RS retrieve the stored access token to supersede, as that is rather bound to the secure association with C.
+This message exchange is protected through the secure association between the AS and the RS.

-In order for the new ACE workflow to also allow the dynamic update of access rights, it is required that the new access token updating the access rights of C includes an explicit indication for the RS.
-Such an indication can point the RS to the token series in question (hence to the current access token to supersede), irrespective of the secure association used to protect the token uploading.

-In some profiles of ACE, such an indication is in fact already present in access tokens that are issued after the first one in the same token series:

-* In the PSK mode of the DTLS profile {{RFC9202}}, the token series is indicated by the "kid" parameter within the "cnf" claim of the new access token.
-This has the same value of the "kid" parameter in the COSE_Key object within the "cnf" claim from the first access token of the token series.

-* In the OSCORE profile {{RFC9203}}, the token series is indicated by the "kid" parameter within the "cnf" claim of the new access token.
-This has the same value of the "id" parameter in the OSCORE_Input_Material object within the "cnf" claim from the first access token of the token series.

-* In the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}}, the token series is indicated by the "session_id" parameter in the EDHOC_Information object conveyed by the "edhoc_info" claim of the new access token.
-This has the same value of the "session_id" parameter in the EDHOC_Information object conveyed by the "edhoc_info" claim from the first access token of the token series.

-̈́In the three cases above, the update of access rights is possible because there is a value used as de facto "token series ID".
-This value does not change throughout the lifetime of a token series, and it is used to associate the new access token with the previous one in the same series to be superseded.

-Such a token series ID is required to have a unique value from a namespace/pool that the AS exclusively controls.
-This is in fact what happens in the profiles of ACE above, where the AS is the entity creating the mentioned objects or COSE Key included in the first access token of a token series.

-However, this may generally not hold and it is not what happens in other known cases, i.e., the DTLS profile in RPK mode {{RFC9203}} and the Group OSCORE profile {{I-D.ietf-ace-group-oscore-profile}}.
-At the moment, the dynamic update of access rights is not possible for those, _neither in the original nor in the new ACE workflow_.

-In order to make the update of access rights possible also for such cases, as well as both in the original and in the new ACE workflow, those cases can rely on a new "token_series_id" parameter and corresponding "token_series_id" claim (see {{sec-more-parameters}}), which specify a unique identifier of the token series which an access token belongs to.

-As to existing profiles of ACE, the above has no intention to change the current behavior when the update of access rights occurs, irrespective of the used ACE workflow and especially when using the original workflow.

-Future profiles may rely on a construction where the AS creates the object or the key included in the "cnf" claim of the first access token in a token series, and a unique ID generated by the AS is included in such object or key.
-As "token series ID", those profiles must use that unique ID generated by the AS, and must not use the new "token_series_id" parameter.

-Even though a "token series ID" provides an explicit indication for recognizing a stored access token as belonging to an ongoing token series, such a process might still be prone to ambiguities.
+In this latter case, even though the access token claim "token_series_id" defined in {{sec-token_series_id}} provides the RS with an explicit indication for recognizing a stored access token as belonging to an ongoing token series, such a process might still lead to ambiguities.

 For example, the RS might have deleted a stored access token due to memory limitations.
 This effectively terminates the corresponding token series, which is however impractical for the RS to remember indefinitely.
 Consequently, if the AS uploads to the RS a new access token belonging to the same token series, the RS would erroneously interpret it to be the first access token of a new series.

 This can be avoided by relying on a new "updated_rights" parameter, which the AS can include in a POST request to the /authz-info endpoint when uploading to the RS an access token for dynamically updating the access rights of C (see {{sec-more-parameters}}).

 ### Ensure Applicability to Any ACE Profile # {#sec-open-points-workflow-applicability}